jinweelee/notebooks/daily_notebook.md

 decided to go back to my old method of doing cis nat, seems legit.

 When we get back to work on sunday, start with gffutils

+##040618
+Note, we have to `git push origin master` after committing and we gotta add files to be tracked before commiting.

+for "Name=hpRNA", note that while `gene` and `ncRNA` features span the same region, `ncRNA` features have repeats because they represent the various hpRNA-isoforms.

+For example, CR33940 has 3 isoforms, D,E and F.

+##080618

+Ok we seem to having some issues with `bedtools merge -s`, i suspect its a result of having more than 6 fields, look into this.

+Yes thats the issue, so, after gff2bed we have to:
+1) Remove additional fields
+2) Add parenttype information to "$4"

+Also, after gff2bed, `eID` represents exon

+Note, we have to refine bedtools -intersect parameters for more information.